‘If you’re not a liberal when you’re 25, you have no heart. If you’re not a conservative by the time you’re 35, you have

 ‘If you’re going through hell, keep going.’

-We haven’t seen any correct attribution of this quote that appears frequently on the Internet and printed on motivation posters.
-It’s not a phrase that is contained anywhere in the canon of Winston Churchill’s written or spoken words.
+We have yet to see any correct attribution of this quote that frequently appears on the Internet and printed on motivation posters.
+This fake quote is not a phrase that is contained anywhere in the canon of Winston Churchill’s written or spoken words.

 “If you wanted nothing done, Arthur Balfour was the best man for the task.
 There was no one equal to him.”